kalutheo/elm-ui-explorer/readme.md

 ### Main Features

-- **Deep linking :** You can easily share UI Explorer states by copying and pasting the url ( ex: attach them to your JIRA tickets, Pull Request etc... )
+- **Deep linking:** You can easily share UI Explorer states by copying and pasting the url ( ex: attach them to your JIRA tickets, Pull Request etc... )

-- **Categories :** Your UI Explorer can be divided into categories.
+- **Categories:** Your UI Explorer can be divided into categories.
 Convenient if you have many views and you want to group them by family.

-* **Plugins :** Elm UI Explorer has a mechanism that let you extend the tool by creating your own plugins.
+* **Plugins:** Elm UI Explorer has a mechanism that let you extend the tool by creating your own plugins.
 By defaults the library comes with [built in plugins](https://github.com/kalutheo/elm-ui-explorer/tree/master/src/UIExplorer/Plugins).

-- **Customization :** You can make the header match your brand identity by changing colors, title and icons.
+- **Customization:** You can make the header match your brand identity by changing colors, title and icons.

-- **Responsivness :** The explorer navigation is adapted for devices with small screens.
+- **Responsivness:** The explorer navigation is adapted for devices with small screens.

-- **Dark mode :** For aesthetic purposes, Dark mode can be enabled with one click.
+- **Dark mode:** For aesthetic purposes, Dark mode can be enabled with one click.

 ### Best Practices